tinyplasticgreyknight/crumbling-dungeons/README.md

 Note that the "Room exits" roll is currently ignored; instead we start with d6 exits at the initial room, then each of those rooms has d6-1 exits, then d6-2, and so on.
 Some rooms are also crosslinked back to each other.
 This is a bit easier to automatically generate without having dungeons of unbounded size.

 ## Templates
-Square brackets are used to include templates in
+Square brackets are used to include templates in input table entries.
+These templates are replaced when they show up in a specific room.

 ### Dice rolls
 Templates of the form `[d6]` or `[2d10]` or `[d12+7]` or `[3d6x100]` will be replaced with the result of the appropriate dice roll.

 ### Creatures present
-Templates which match the name of a row in the Creatures table will be replaced with just that creature's name, and the creature type will be marked as present in this room.
+Templates which match the name of a row in the Creatures table (e.g. "This room contains `[d6]` x `[bugbear]`, fast asleep.") will be replaced with just that creature's name, and the creature type will be marked as present in this room.

 The room's key will include a Stat Blocks section with the stats of every creature type marked as present.